 - Will OwnerRez Ever Support Stripe's Tokenization System?

 - I'm also using Stripe with another system that does support tokenization, will this setting break that?

 OwnerRez stores and manages credit card information on behalf of its merchants (customers like you!).
 We do this for a variety of business processes like automatic scheduled payments, automatic scheduled security deposits and more.
 We also do this so that you can switch processors (eg. away from Stripe to someone else) any time you want without having to run around to all your guests and ask them for new credit card information.

 Stripe is incorrectly painting all integrators with a broad brush here.
 It isn't unsafe if you're using a PCI compliant vendor like OwnerRez.
 OwnerRez is not only fully PCI compliant, but our systems have undergone a specific design to align with PCI best practices.
-We are also PCI certified and can supply that documentation at any time.
+We are also PCI certified and can supply that documentation at any time - just ask for it via the Helpdesk.
 We encrypt and store credit card information exactly the same way that Stripe does and use the same secure protocols that they do when using it.

 Stripe recommends tokenization as its preferred integration method, but that locks you into using them as your processor indefinitely.
 We built OwnerRez to be vendor agnostic and we integrate with more than 20 processors and gateways.
 We want you to be able to seamlessly change processors at a moment's notice without having to do a lot of hard work.